-For certain drugs, you, your provider or your pharmacist needs to get approval from us before we will cover the drug.
-This is called "preauthorization".
-The requirement for getting approval in advance guides appropriate use of preauthorized drugs and makes sure they are medically necessary.
-For the most up-to-date information, call us or go online.
-See the Contact us section for help.
+• For certain drugs, your provider needs to get approval from us before we will cover the drug.
+The requirement for getting approval in advance guides appropriate use of certain drugs and makes sure they are medically necessary.

 Step therapy is a type of preauthorized where you must try one or more prerequisite drugs before a step therapy drug is covered.
 A 'prerequisite' is something that is required before something else.
 Step therapy will not apply to prescription drugs used for the treatment of stage-four advanced, metastatic cancer and associated conditions.
 Prerequisite drugs are FDA-approved, may cost less and treat the same condition.
 If you don't try the prerequisite drugs first, the step therapy drug may not be covered.